 Release time

 The release was a huge success.
 Response time was divided by 3 and response size was divided by 40!
-Our frontend chapter lead was very happy :)
+Our frontend chapter lead was thrilled :)

 Lessons learned